 Collective communication algorithms are well studied in MPI runtime.
 Each communication operation has several different algorithms based on message size and network topology such as linear array, mesh and hypercube [17].
-Basic algorithms are pipeline broadcast method [27], minimum-spanning tree method, bidirectional exchange algorithm, and bucket algorithm [17].
-Since these algorithms have different advantages, algorithm combination is widely used to improve the communication performance and some solution provides auto algorithm selection [32].
+Basic algorithms are pipeline broadcast method [20], minimum-spanning tree method, bidirectional exchange algorithm, and bucket algorithm [17].
+Since these algorithms have different advantages, algorithm combination is widely used to improve the communication performance [17].
+And some solution also provides auto algorithm selection [25].

 However, many solutions have a different focus from our work.
-Some of them only study small data transfers up to megabytes level [17][34].
-Some solution relies on special hardware support [26].
+Some of them only study small data transfers up to megabytes level [17][26].
+Some solution relies on special hardware support [19].
 The data type is typically vectors and arrays whereas we are considering objects.
-Many algorithms such as "allgather" make the assumption that each node has the same amount of data [17][18], which is not common in MapReduce computation model.
+Many algorithms such as "allgather" have the assumption that each node has the same amount of data [17][18], which is not common in MapReduce computation model.
 As a result, though shuffling can be viewed as a Reduce-Scatter operation, its algorithm cannot be applied directly on shuffling because the data amount generated by each Map task is unbalanced in most MapReduce applications.

 There are several solutions to improve the performance of data transfers in MapReduce.
-Orchestra [25] is such a global control service and architecture to manage intra and inter-transfer activities on Spark [35].
+Orchestra [16] is such a global control service and architecture to manage intra and inter-transfer activities on Spark [27].
 It not only provides control, scheduling and monitoring on data transfers, but also provides optimization on broadcasting and shuffling.
-For broadcasting, it uses an optimized BitTorrent [36] like protocol called Cornet, augmented by topology detection.
+For broadcasting, it uses an optimized BitTorrent [28] like protocol called Cornet, augmented by topology detection.
+Although this method achieves similar performance as our Multi-Chain method, it is still unclear in its internal design and details of communication graph formed in data transfer.
 For shuffling, it uses weighted shuffle Scheduling (WSS) to set the weight of the flow to be proportional to the data size.